savantcare/emr/README.md

 9. Search in top header using https://theoxiong.github.io/vue-search-panel/
 10. Panel for: Medications
 11. Reminders multi edit system aling with horizontal tabs.
-12. Why has arrow pointing up and down come in the 2nd layer edit form?
+12. Why has arrow pointing up and down come in the 2nd layer edit form left side menu.
 13. A way to mark template values like "All normal"
 14. Automated test.
 15. For MROS When none is selected others need to removed from vuex-orm
 16. For SS mutually exclusive
+17. past psych hx enter key not showing in view mode
+18. Dx, Screen, Meds